billychan/simple_activity/README.md

 and :destroy, with filtering out some controllers such as "registration", "session", "admin" etc.

-You can also customize the initializer to
-* Add or remove actions to record
+To customize the actions to record
+  TODO

-* Filtering out more or less controllers
+To filter out more controllers
-* Disable automatic after_filter and
+  TODO

-  * Add after_filter by yourself in controllers
+To disable automatic after_filter and do it by yourself TODO
-  * Don't use after_filter but call the method manually

 ### Display Activities: Define Rules